LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Usability Evaluation with VR Researchers

 The study was conducted asynchronously, with participants completing the following steps within a one-week timeframe: \begin{enumerate} \item Read an introduction and manual of LUIDA. \item Download the Implementation Template and implement the experiment according to the provided manual. \item Register and publish the implemented experimental system via the Web Console of LUIDA. \end{enumerate}

-After completing the implementation task, participants accessed the Recruitment World, selected their implemented experiment, experienced the tasks first-hand, and reviewed the data collected through the Web Console.
-Finally, they completed questionnaires and participated in interviews to provide feedback on the benefits, limitations, and potential improvements of LUIDA.
+After implementation, each researcher tested their own experiment by accessing it from the Recruitment World, running the tasks, and reviewing the collected data on the Web Console.
+Finally, they provided feedback on LUIDA's benefits and limitations through questionnaires and an interview.